danielbeach/sniffer/README.md

 File size in MB: 0.001027107238769531
 ```

-Want to convert you `CSV` file into a Delta Table?
+Want to convert your `CSV` file into a Delta Table?

 No problem.
 Simple pass `--delta 1 --delta-path some/location/`
-and a new Delta Table will be create from your `CSV`` file.
+and a new Delta Table will be create from your `CSV` file.

 Here is an example command

 `cargo run -- --delta 1 --delta-path "delta_example" --file-path "sample.csv"`

 ## Testing and CI, Building.